Camp Chapman attack: Casualties

 Wise and Paresi were security contractors working for Xe Services (formerly Blackwater and known as Academi since 2011), a private security company.

 The bodies of the CIA operatives were transferred to the U.S., and a private ceremony was held at Dover Air Force Base, which was attended by CIA director Leon Panetta.

 CIA officers who had traveled from Kabul to the base for the meeting, including the Deputy Chief of Kabul Station, were among those injured.
 The deputy chief was in grave condition and was taken to Landstuhl Regional Medical Center, a U.S. military hospital in Germany.

-Captain Sharif Ali bin Zeid, 34, a Jordanian military intelligence officer, was killed in the attack.
+Captain Sharif Ali bin Zeid, 34, a Jordanian intelligence officer, was killed in the attack.
 He was the Jordanian handler of al-Balawi and the liaison between him and the CIA.
 Bin Zeid was a cousin to King Abdullah II of Jordan.
 Bin Zeid's wake was held in the Royal Palace.
 King Abdullah II and Queen Rania attended his funeral.
 Official Jordanian news reports said that he died while performing humanitarian service in Afghanistan.
 His death shed light on the U.S.-Jordanian intelligence partnership, which is rarely acknowledged publicly, yet seen by U.S. officials as highly important for their counter-terrorism strategy.

 Arghawan, 30, the base's Afghan external security chief, had picked up al-Balawi at the Pakistan border and drove him to Camp Chapman.
 He was also killed in the attack.